devanooga/devanooga.com/_pages/channels/truebeginners.md

 parent: channels
 ---

-A "No Judgement Zone" for newbies, a good place to get your feet wet and ask all kinds of questions as to where to start, or for clarification on things that may be confusing.
+A good place to get your feet wet and ask all kinds of questions as to where to start on a subject new to you, or for clarification on things that may be confusing.

-Remember: we're all newbies on one subject or another, treat each other with respect and patience.
+Remember: we're all newbies on one topic or another, so all experience levels are welcome.
+Chances are you'll have as much to learn as you will to help others.

 This channel is *usually* for less language-specific questions (eg: learning about classes vs. learning about C#), but feel free to ask here anyway.